Brandon-C92/US_Southern_Border_Metrics/README.md

 # Predictive Forcasting

-Upon solving the hypothesis question, I tried to focus on a new topic of pyhton that ive never dabbled in before.
+Upon solving the hypothesis question, I tried to focus on a new topic of python that i've never dabbled in before.
 After doing some research and back and forth model checking, I settled on a few different models to express predictive trend analysis for this dataset.

 The first model was the SARIMA model: